:: World Tree ::

 It’s an awesome human interest story.

-Meet Beckett Crawford, World Tree’s youngest investor, is thrilled to help the planet by growing trees (and his money!) at the same time.
+Meet Beckett Crawford, World Tree’s youngest investor, who’s thrilled to help the planet by growing trees (and his money!) at the same time.

-Meet Alabama farmer Grover Plunkett who’s hoping to leave a legacy for this grandsons through planting these trees.
+Meet Alabama cattle farmer Grover Plunkett, who’s hoping to leave a legacy for this grandsons through planting these trees on the family farm.

-She’s tended bar, sold lingerie, was a real estate agent, is a single mom, and never finished high school…
+She’s tended bar, sold lingerie, worked in real estate, is a single mom, and never finished high school…

-and now Wendy Burton is the Founder and CEO of World Tree, which offers the world fast-growing eco-timber that’s reversing climate change.
+and now Wendy Burton is the Founder and CEO of World Tree, which offers the world’s fast-growing eco-timber that’s reversing climate change.

 Along the way, Wendy has been dealt some real body blows as an entrepreneur:

-Such as the time she was given a check for $3 million by an investor…and then it bounced.
+Such as the time she won a $3 million investment in a pitch competition…and then the check bounced.